EdwardJRoss/hugo2quarto/README.md

 The input (`./data/`) and output (`./output/`) directories are defined in `./common.sh`, and the actual code to convert post frontmatter from Hugo (TOML) to Quarto (YAML) is `./convert_post.py`.

-An overview of the approach can be seen in `./notebooks/convert.ipynb`
+An overview of the approach can be seen in `./notebooks/convert.ipynb`.

+The approach to fix TeX is in `./notebooks/mmark2pandoc_maths.ipynb` corresponding to the script `./fix_tex.py`.

 # Approach